-Sections V and VI compare Puerto Rico's standing in the New Economy with selected foreign countries.
+Sections 5 and 6 compare Puerto Rico's standing in the New Economy with selected foreign countries.
 Several indicators are used to measure and compare Puerto Rico's transformation to a digital economy (mobile phones, computers, and Internet hosts), and its capacity for technological innovation (scientists and engineers in R&D, patents, and spending on R&D, and enrollment in post-secondary education).
-Specific information available on the indicators for the New Economy at the state and territory level in the U.S. is not necessarily available for many foreign countries, and vice versa.
+Specific information available on the indicators for the New Economy at the U.S. state and territory level is not available for many foreign countries.

-Section VII attempts to benchmark the pace of adaptation to the New Economy in Puerto Rico in light of the domestic and international data provided in this report.
+Section 6 attempts to benchmark the pace of adaptation to the New Economy in Puerto Rico in light of the domestic and international data provided in this document.